 The bunker Irma gives a glimpse into the past and how life was at the frontline during the war.
 In it's active years it could house up to sixteen soldiers.
 The bunker is equipped with a 45 mm anti-tank gun and a machine gun.
-It is situated at the former Harparskog defence line about five kilometers away from the museum and offers a moving experience for visitors of all ages.
+It is situated at the former Harparskog defence line about five kilometers away from the museum and offers an experience for visitors of all ages.

 The entry is 8€ / person, 5€ / pensioner or student.
 Free entry for children under 16 years.